restarian/bracket_print/doc/as_logger.md

 ----

-Syntax styling is applied via a JSON object which is mapped according to the platform.
+Syntax styling is applied via a ecma object which is mapped according to the platform.
 A error message is logged if a in-correct platform or theme is set.